markstringer-dti/markstringer-dti.github.io/dti.md

 Gradually developing software in these directions will also result in people jumping out from behind trees.
 They will helpfully provid you with extra rules and regulations that you need to follow.
 You will need to negotiate these before your software can finally escape and live free in the real world.
 Push working software as far as you can towards being live with real users.
 It's the most powerful secret to actually delivering things that seem impossible.
 And everybody, or nearly everybody, will try to stop you doing it.

 What?
 Yes, that's right.
-Incrementally delivering working software is the thing that you absolutely need to do to succeed and nearly everybody will try to stop you doing it.
+Incrementally delivering working software is the thing that you need to do.
+It's the thing that's most likely to help your project succeed.
+Still, nearly everybody will try to stop you doing it.

 How?
 Why?

 OK, let's deal with the how and the why, but separately.

 How?
-Developers will tell you that there's no point breaking big bits of functionality into smaller bits that could be shown, released and tested.
+Developers will tell you that there's no point breaking big bits of functionality into smaller bits.
+Even though, if they did do this, those bits could be shown, released and tested sooner.
 They'll say that it "only makes sense" to release some bit of functionality in one big piece.

 How?
-Somebody will tell you that there's no point troubling users with small bits functionality which don't show the whole journey, that it's a waste of time and money.
+Somebody will tell you that there's no point troubling users with small bits functionality.
+They'll tell you that users only want to see the whole, finished, journey.
+They'll tell you that showing them anything sooner is a waste of time and money.

 How?
 Some users will tell you that there's no point looking at the new system until it has their real data in it.
 Or they might not want to see ituntil when they press the "launch missile" (or commercial equivalent) button and something actually happens.